- Is it even possible?

 Moreover, as the tax laws of the countries can change with time, it is necessary to check in with a professional in this field.
-You can get in touch with Get Golden Visa to get an insight into anything related to dual citizenship.
+You can get in touch with us to get an insight into anything related to dual citizenship.

 On the other hand, the legal system of the country may ask you to serve as a jury member.
 Though it may not be necessary, if you are chosen to serve, you cannot say no.

 Violations: One crucial thing that you need to check while applying for dual citizenship is your background.
-Countries tend to closely analyze your background that includes your past encounters with law enforcement.
+Countries tend to closely analyze your background including your past encounters with law enforcement.

 They check if you have committed any violation like drug abuse, immigration fraud, domestic violence, or any other offense.
 If found, it can lead to deportation.

 Intricate process: Now, if you apply for dual citizenship in any country, it can be a really complicated and lengthy process.
 It can even take years, unlike if you are born in that country.
 In this case, you will get citizenship automatically.